mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 The downside of running your own business with thousands of customers is that you're responsible for failure.
 When I ship a bad bug, I feel it.
 When I announce a launch date for new hardware and have to delay it over and over, I find it personally embarrassing in a way that I never felt at Google when I was eight layers removed from real customers.

-Overall, I still prefer working for myself.
-At Google, I felt so powerless over my career.
-If there were aspects of the company I disliked, I had no hope of changing them.
-With TinyPilot, I'm fully in control of changing the business to fit my needs.
-Some of these changes can't happen overnight, but I'm still able to align the business with my goals.
+The benefit of working for myself is that I can shape the business to give myself work that I enjoy.
+Many of these changes take time, as they involve hiring and training new people, but they're achievable.
+When I worked for Google, there were aspects of the job that I disliked, and I had no power to change them.

+Overall, I'm still happy to be working for myself, and I want to sustain it for the rest of my working life.

 ---